 Canal lining trial, The Netherlands

 Certain environments are particularly punishing: few are harsher than the banks of canals, where wood is used to hold back the earth.
-In this application the wood’s exposure to water, microbe rich soil and – most obviously at the waterline – air, is particularly challenging.
+In this application, the wood’s exposure to water, microbe-rich soil and – most obviously at the waterline – air, is particularly challenging.
 In the Netherlands, canal linings were traditionally made using tropical hardwoods but, with this no longer being an option, an alternative is needed.
-Accoya® was trialled for this purpose with excellent results.
-Even after 10 years in the water, the Accoya® trialled emerged with no discernible degradation at all.
+Accoya® was trialed for this purpose with excellent results.
+Even after 10 years in the water, the Accoya® trialed emerged with no discernible degradation at all.

 Accoya Bridge at Parco, Bangkok